 The following MCAD platforms are supported:

 The versions of MCAD tools officially supported will depend on the version of the Altium CoDesigner plugin being used.
 This information can be found on the New in CoDesigner page.

-The Enterprise Server Workspace facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
-A configuration file allows you to specify the direction of synchronization and therefore which parameters are mastered in which system.
+The Enterprise Server Workspace facilitates the uni- or bi-directional synchronization of component and project data with your enterprise systems.
+Interaction between the Enterprise Server and the enterprise system – typically a PLM system – is configured and managed through the server's PLM Integration page.
+This provides an automated interface for easily configuring the interconnection, mapping parameter data, and specifying the direction of data synchronization.
 Component data synchronization between the Enterprise Server and the target enterprise system uses a built-in synchronization process which may be manually triggered or set as a timed repeating event.

-A dedicated Project Creations workflow is available that supports the automatic creation of part numbers in your PLM instance, and then propagation of these as Workspace parameters of the project.
-You also have the ability to publish your design to your PLM instance, as part of running the Project Releaser in the Altium Designer.
+A dedicated Project Creations workflow is available that supports the automatic creation of part numbers in your PLM instance, and then propagation of these to the Workspace as project parameters.
+You also can publish a design to your PLM instance as part of running the Project Releaser in Altium Designer.
 The publishing operation uses a publishing template – defined as part of the PLM instance integration configuration – to control how data should be propagated to the PLM.

 An Enterprise Server installation includes a CSV Component database importer tool that can be used to bring component data into the Enterprise Server Workspace from a file exported from another system (PLM, ERP, or otherwise).
 Implemented as a configurable batch (

 *.bat) file, the desktop tool imports component data from a target spreadsheet file (

 *.csv) into the Workspace as determined by existing Workspace templates or a dedicated configuration file.